stefanFramework/fastapi-microservice-template/README.md

 - `app/`: Contains the main application code.
 - `migrations/`: Directory for Alembic database migrations.
+- `storage/`: Contains all the log files and the db data of the project
 - `tests/`: Contains test cases for the application.
 - `.env`:  Environment variables file.
 - `Dockerfile`: Docker configuration for the Flask application.